 How much home to consider

 Buying and owning a home can be expensive.
 You may need funds for a down payment and any mortgage closing costs before you purchase a home.
 After you buy, you will have monthly mortgage payments, property taxes, and insurance.
 And don't forget all those "other expenses" like utilities and maintenance costs.
 If you're like most homeowners, you will also want to furnish your new home.
 It's good to keep track of all these "extras" and build a budget when making your decision.

 Determining how much to spend on a home can be complex.
 You probably want as nice of a home as possible, but you want to be able to afford it.
 What you can afford depends on the size of your mortgage, mortgage rates, costs of home ownership, your other expenses and your income.
-If you'd like help determining what you can afford, visit one of our branches or call 1-800-288-3425 to speak with a mortgage advisor.
+If you'd like help determining what you can afford, visit one of our branches or call 1-800-288-3425.

 Our mortgage calculator is also a great resource that can help you estimate mortgage payments.

 Tax benefits from home ownership